SE-ML/se-ml.github.io/_best_practices/01-social_bias.md

 survey_item: We consistently test for social bias in our training data (regarding e.g. gender or ethnicity).
 ---

-In order to avoid social bias in ML algorithms, it is imperative to *continuously* check that the training data is well balanced with respect to social attributes such as gender, ethnicity, or social groups inclusion.
+In order to avoid social bias in ML algorithms, it is imperative to *continuously* check that the training data is well balanced with respect to social attributes such as gender, ethnicity, or otherwise belonging to a specific social group.

 In many cases, other data attributes (such as location or neighbourhood) can be proxies to sensitive social attributes, and may introduce latent bias.
 Using, or not testing for such latent biases, is a common pitfall called *failure through unawareness*.
 A common example is the one day delivery service offered by Amazon, which was biased for race; see <a href="https://www.bloomberg.com/graphics/2016-amazon-same-day/">Amazon Doesn’t Consider the Race of Its Customers.
 Should It?</a>.